GreenGilad/IML.HUJI/README.md

 ## Setting Up Code and Labs Envrionment
 Set a local copy of this GitHub repository.
-Do so by cloning the repository using GitBash and
+Do so by [cloning the repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) using GitBash and
 ```
 cd LOCAL_REPOSITORY_PATH
 git clone https://github.com/GreenGilad/IML.HUJI.git
 ```

-or download and unzip in `LOCAL_REPOSITORY_PATH`.
+or by downloading and unzipping it in `LOCAL_REPOSITORY_PATH`.
 Then:

 ### Anaconda + Jupyter Notebooks Setup
 - Download and install Anaconda from [official website](https://www.anaconda.com/products/individual#Downloads).